 If I were a lame superhero like Superman, my kryptonite would be chips and dip.
 Below you’ll find a handful of my favorite alternative recipes.
 And you thought I forgot about the high protein chips recipe from the carb sources graphic.

-As you can see, the cal0ries add up fast when making high fat snacks like the low carb Doritos above.
+As you can see, calories add up fast when making high fat snacks like the low carb Doritos above.
 And in this example, you probably wouldn’t want fat from parmesan cheese to be your sole source of fat for the day.
 Keep this in mind when portioning snacks.
-One way I like to balance things out a bit with the Doritos is my High Protein Dorito Pie recipe, which you can find here.

 Healthy Pizza Recipes for Snacking